gitlabhq/gitlab-runner/docs/faq/README.md

 # FAQ

-## 1. Where are logs stored for service?
+## 1. Where are logs stored when run as a service?

 + If the GitLab Runner is run as service on Linux/OSX  the daemon logs to syslog.
 + If the GitLab Runner is run as service on Windows it logs to System's Event Log.

 ## 2. Run in `--debug` mode

 Is it possible to run GitLab Runner in debug/verbose mode.
-Do it from terminal:
+From a terminal, do:

 ```
 gitlab-runner --debug run